robertdebock/ansible-role-tigervnc/README.md

 # The tigervnc-server runs under a specific user and group.
 This user is
 # created in `molecule/default/prepare.yml`.
 You can pick an existing
-# user to create one using
+# user or create one using
 # [ansible-role-users](https://galaxy.ansible.com/robertdebock/users)
 tigervnc_username: vncuser
 tigervnc_groupname: vncgroup